Frequently Asked Questions About Snow in Providence

 I just saw a plow go down my street with the plow up.
 Why?

-Trucks may be spreading salt and sand, out of salt and sand and headed back to a maintenance yard for a refill, or headed to an assigned area.
+Snow plowing usually does not begin until after 2 inches of snow has accumulated.
+In the early stages trucks will be out spreading salt or sand with their plow blades up.
+They also may be out of material or experiencing an equipment malfunction and headed back to a maintenance yard for refill or repair.
 Be assured that once it snows, Providence crews work around the clock until all the roads are safe and drivable.

 How long after the storm is over can I expect all streets will be passable?

 Every snowfall is different, but the City follows standard snow removal procedures during every snow event.
 The timing and intensity of the winter storm will determine how quickly the city can clear roads and make them drivable again.
 Be patient; crews are working hard and will eventually get to your road.

 What responsibilities do property owners, businesses, and residents have during and after a snow storm?

 Property owners are required to remove snow and ice from sidewalks, catch basins, fire hydrants and pedestrian ramps adjacent to their property.
 The city can fine property owners who do not clear adjacent sidewalks of snow.
 This is a public safety issue and is the responsibility of the property owners.
 (See City Ordinance Sections 23-13 to 23-17)

 Check in on relatives, friends, and neighbors who may need assistance preparing for a storm.
 Consider helping neighbors who may require special assistance, especially the elderly and those with disabilities.

 Remain off the roads during a snowstorm unless absolutely necessary.
 Using alternative transportation during snowstorms reduces the number of vehicles on the road, allowing plows and spreaders more room to operate.